-Segmentation is simply a way of arranging your customers into smaller groups according to type.
+Customer segmentation is simply a way of arranging your customers into smaller groups according to type.
 These distinct sub-groups or segments should be characterised by particular attributes.
 Now you can target specific, relevant marketing messages at each group.

 My philosophy is to always start with the simple question: Who do we want to talk to?
-Segmentation principles can then add several layers of intelligence, based on key differentials, such as:
+Segmentation principles can then add several layers of intelligence, based on key factors such as:

-- spending patterns;
+- spending patterns

-- where they live;
+- where they live

-- socio-economic group.
+- socio-economic group

 By increasing your understanding of what your customers are buying, you can also maximise opportunities for cross-selling or up-selling.
-I'm reminded of the builders merchant who sells a tonne of bricks but doesn't cross-sell by selling the sand and cement.
+I'm reminded of the builders' merchant who sells bricks but misses a trick because he doesn't cross-sell by selling the sand and cement.

-Segmenting new prospects
+How to segment new prospects

 When it comes to finding new business, it is vital to establish whether there is a market for your products and services and to identify the type of people that would make the ideal customers.
 This could be based on your existing customer profile.
 Or you may be branching out into a new area and need to identify clearly who you're targeting.

 The key is to draw a picture of an individual that represents the type of person you are aiming at.
 If you take two very different types of prospect, you can see that they will have very different needs, wants, values and opinions.
 And they will respond quite differently depending on the marketing method you use.
 For example:

-- with time on their hands;
+- with time on their hands

-- with disposable income;
+- with disposable income

-- who have retired or are in semi retirement;
+- who have retired or are in semi-retirement

-- who live in a rural environment.
+- who live in a rural environment

-- living in cities;
+- living in cities

-- with low disposable income;
+- with low disposable income

-- with aspirations to enjoy life to the full.
+- with aspirations to enjoy life to the full